rake html to create HTML files. These files will be

 section 1, section 5 and section 12 respectively.

-include C source files.
-Such C source files are located in the
+C source code.
+These C files are organized into subdirectories under the

-Those C files have been compiled and tested.
-When you compile source
+All included C files have been tested.
+When you compile the source

 files, some auxiliary files and a target file like a.out

-This renumbering is done by the renumber method in the
+This renumbering process is handled automatically by the

 $ rake

-file.
-At the same time, it converts each .src.md file into a GFM file
+same time, it converts each .src.md file into a GFM file and store it

 under the gfm directory.
-Navigation lines are added at the
+Navigation links (e.g., “Next” and

-top and bottom of each markdown section file.
+“Previous”) are automatically inserted to the top and bottom of each

-You can describe width and height of images in .src.md files.
-For example,
+You can specify the width and height of images within .src.md files using the following syntax:

 {width=10cm height=6cm}